minkeymouse/nowcasting-kr/STATUS.md

 ## Honest Assessment of This Iteration

 **What Was Actually Done:**
-- ✅ **Documentation enhanced** - Updated ISSUES.md with comprehensive DDFM metrics documentation
+- ✅ **Documentation updates** - Updated STATUS.md, ISSUES.md, CONTEXT.md to track project state
-  - Added detailed metric interpretations and target values for all key metrics
-  - Enhanced decision tree with quantitative criteria (SUCCESS/PARTIAL/FAILURE states)
-  - Clarified metrics-driven research strategy with actionable guidance
+  - Corrected training status (models ARE trained - 12 model.pkl files exist, trained Dec 9 02:35-02:47)
+  - Updated experiment status to reflect actual state (forecasting results exist, backtests failed)
-  - Updated timestamps in CONTEXT.md
+  - Enhanced DDFM metrics documentation in ISSUES.md
 - ⚠️ **No code changes** - No Python code files modified this iteration (only documentation updated)
-- ⚠️ **No experiments** - No training, forecasting, or backtesting executed (Agent cannot execute scripts per user rules)
+- ⚠️ **No new experiments** - No new training, forecasting, or backtesting executed this iteration (Agent cannot execute scripts per user rules)
+- ⚠️ **PDF not compiled** - Report ready but compilation requires manual execution (Agent cannot execute scripts)

 **What Was NOT Done:**
 - ❌ **No Python code changes** - No Python code files modified this iteration (only documentation updated)
-- ❌ **No experiments executed** - No training, forecasting, or backtesting run (Agent cannot execute scripts per user rules)
+- ❌ **No new experiments executed** - No new training, forecasting, or backtesting run this iteration (Agent cannot execute scripts per user rules)
-- ❌ **Models NOT trained** - `checkpoint/` is EMPTY - no model.pkl files exist.
-Training is REQUIRED before any experiments can proceed
-- ❌ **CUDA fixes NOT verified** - Code fixed in previous iterations but backtests not re-run to verify (cannot verify without trained models)
+- ❌ **CUDA fixes NOT verified** - Code fixed in previous iterations but backtests not re-run to verify fixes work (models exist, can verify now)
-- ❌ **DDFM improvements NOT tested** - Code improvements implemented but cannot test without trained models
+- ❌ **DDFM improvements NOT verified with new results** - Code improvements implemented but forecasting not re-run to compare with baseline (results exist but may be from before improvements)
 - ❌ **Phase 0 correlation analysis NOT executed** - Function exists but not run (~15 min, no training required)
 - ❌ **Baseline metrics analysis NOT executed** - Instructions added to ISSUES.md but not yet run

 **Current Limitations:**
-- **CRITICAL**: No models exist - `checkpoint/` is EMPTY.
-Training is REQUIRED before any experiments can proceed
-- All backtest results failed with CUDA errors - code fixed but not verified by experiments (cannot verify without trained models)
+- **CRITICAL**: All backtest results failed with CUDA errors - code fixed but not verified by experiments (models exist, can verify now)
+- Forecasting results exist but may be from runs before latest code improvements - need to re-run to verify results reflect improvements
-- ARIMA produces no valid results (n_valid=0) - requires investigation after training
+- ARIMA produces no valid results (n_valid=0) - requires investigation
 - PDF compilation not executed - report sections ready but not compiled to verify page count
-- Tables/plots exist but reflect old experiment results (from previous runs before latest code improvements)
+- Tables/plots exist but may reflect results from before latest code improvements

 **Areas for Improvement:**
+- **PRIORITY 1**: Re-run backtesting - Models exist, Step 1 should run `bash agent_execute.sh backtest` to verify CUDA fixes work
-- **PRIORITY 1**: Train models - Step 1 must run `bash agent_execute.sh train` to train all 12 models with latest improvements
+- **PRIORITY 2**: Re-run forecasting - Step 1 should run `bash agent_execute.sh forecast` to verify results reflect latest code improvements
-- After training: Run forecasting to generate new results with trained models
-- After training: Run backtesting to verify CUDA fixes work
-- Execute Phase 0 correlation analysis before training to inform improvement strategy (~15 min, no training required)
+- Execute Phase 0 correlation analysis to inform improvement strategy (~15 min, no training required)
 - Execute baseline metrics analysis on existing aggregated_results.csv to establish baseline (~5 min, no training required)
-- Investigate ARIMA failures after training completes
+- Investigate ARIMA failures (n_valid=0 for all targets/horizons)
 - Compile PDF to verify report meets < 15 page requirement